AP-CSA-JAVA/CSA_JAVA-Course/source/Chapter_1/Unit3.md

 **Goals**
 -   Learn the if/else statement.
--   Simplify a complex program with if/else statements.
+	-   I will be able to simplify a complex program with if/else statements.

 ```java